About UW Pediatric Residency

 Pediatric residents have access to technology resources from both UW IT Connect and Seattle Children’s Information Technology.
 These include robust email and calendar tools, secure remote network access, file storage, free and low-cost software, online technology courses, use of audio/video equipment and extensive Wi-Fi networks.

-Membership in the American Association of Pediatrics (AAP) is paid for each year of training, with complimentary subscriptions to Pediatrics, Pediatrics in Review, PREP The Curriculum and other publications.
-Residents also enjoy tuition exemption at UW; access to UW and Seattle Children’s childcare centers; enrollment priority at off-site childcare centers; and a variety of perks and discounts available to UW employees and to staff at Seattle Children’s.
+Membership in the American Association of Pediatrics (AAP) is paid for each year of training, with complimentary subscriptions to Pediatrics, Pediatrics in Review, PREP The Curriculum (board review questions) and other publications.
+Residents also enjoy tuition exemption at UW; enrollment priority at off-site childcare centers; and a variety of perks and discounts available to UW employees and to staff at Seattle Children’s.